xkszltl/Roaster/README.md

 ----------

 Latest version is preferred.
-Currently it's Visual Studio 2017.
+Currently it's Visual Studio 2017, latest subversion preferred.
+Please install all versions of WinSDK and VC toolchains (XP is not needed...).

 Git
 ----------
 Install it manually or get it from Visual Studio Installation.
 Please ensure to opt in for updating the environment path variable as we leverage several of the tools that are installed along w/git.

 CMake
 ----------

-Get the latest version, `3.11.1` at least.
+Always get the latest version.

 Design
 ================